 Yes. parish plans and village design statements still remain as tools that communities might use to deliver their aspirations for their areas.
 They can also provide a good starting point for communities when thinking about preparing a neighbourhood plan.

 Yes.
 There are a number of conditions that will need to be met:

 Plans will have to be considered by an independent examiner to ensure that they are legally compliant and consistent with these requirements.

 Following the independent examination, a local referendum will be held so that the whole community has the opportunity to vote on whether or not to adopt the plan.
 A majority vote (more than 50%) of the local community is needed to progress the plan towards adoption by Stratford District Council.

 Our Planning Policy team are able to provide guidance on neighbourhood planning and advice about the process.
 The level of support will depend on the number of enquiries we receive and the available resources.
 However, we can provide the following help:

 The cost of producing a neighbourhood plan will depend largely on scope, complexity and size of the plan.
-The latest government estimates suggest that plans could cost between £20,000 and £86,000 and take up to 1-2 years to prepare.
+The latest government estimates suggest that plans could cost between £20,000 and £86,000 and take between one and two years to prepare.

 The amount of work involved will largely depend on the level of detail that it is included in the plan.
 Neighbourhood plans need to be based on appropriate, proportionate and up-to date evidence.
 In addition, there are minimum statutory requirements, such as a sustainability appraisal and habitat regulations assessment, which will need to be completed alongside the plan.
 We can provide technical support and guidance to help you through the process.